 Just because things don’t work out the way you thought doesn’t mean you’ve made a mistake.

 If you haven’t checked out the MAKERS website yet, get ready to find a ton of inspirational women telling you about their own struggle to figure out life (including our own fearless leader).
 Miranda July is a perfect example of someone who knew what she wanted to do when she was 16, dropped out of college, kept making art, and eventually found a way to make great movies, books, and all kinds of art.
-Pay close attention to the part where she says she submitted to the Sundance Lab THREE TIMES before they let her in.
+Pay close attention to the part where she says she submitted to the Sundance lab THREE TIMES before they let her in.
 And sure, Miranda July is someone who found success in a very visible way, but the takeaway here is that she never stopped making art.
 Some people might define success by the number of degrees they have or the size of their bank account, but a lot of us feel like we’re successful when we do things that make us happy.
 Beverly Guy-Sheftall didn’t know that she was going to revolutionize women’s studies by teaching African American women at Spelman in the 1960s, when the canon was largely white and male—she just did something she felt was necessary.
 If you feel like you want to do something that other people tell you is useless, keep in mind that what is useless to them might be highly valuable to YOU.
-And if your screenplay or your band doesn’t “pay off” right away, that doesn’t mean it wasn’t worth a try, or that it isn’t worth it to keep on trying.
+And if your screenplay or your band doesn’t “pay off” right away, that doesn’t mean it wasn’t worth a try, or that it isn’t fun (a big payoff), or that it isn’t worth it to keep on trying.
 The worst that can happen is that you eventually decide to do something else, and at least then you are free to do so without wondering what might’ve been.

 You might not ever really know what you want to do, and that is perfectly fine.